 Launched in 2016, Notion empowers individuals and teams to organize their work, ideas, and information in a way that suits their unique needs.

-From simple to-do lists and meeting notes to complex project roadmaps and wikis, Notion’s flexible building blocks allow users to create bespoke systems for virtually any task.
+From simple to-do lists and meeting notes to complex project roadmaps and wikis, Notion’s flexible building blocks allow you to create systems for virtually any task.

 Its strength lies in its adaptability, allowing users to tailor their workspace with various views, templates, and integrations.